yusifaxmedov2008-lab/yusifyusif2008/README.md

 # Hi, I'm Yusif 👋
+ⓘ I'm 17 years old, from Azerbaijan.

-🎓 I'm a freshman Computer Science student at **Bilkent University**.
+🎓 I'm a freshman Computer Engineering student at **Bilkent University**.
 💻 I enjoy learning programming, solving problems, and working on new projects.
 🚀 Excited to explore software development and contribute to open-source in the future.